Skip to main content

 • Event type: My Braze event

-Sending the event from Braze to Talon.One
+Sending the event to add loyalty points

 To send the event, we use the Track event endpoint for Braze integrations: